jurgob/notification-system/README.md

 - The actual email send is missing.
 What is needed here is to fetch the email querying via HTTP the user module and then try to use the mail service.
 - There's no userId validation across the API
 - There's no actual login in the web UI, I just mocked a user

+# Some notes

+## How will the system scale?
+The system is designed for horizontal scalability through event-driven architecture.
+The queue-based fan-out pattern using Kafka allows producers and consumers to scale independently.
+Currently, the `notification` module combines both producer and consumer logic, but these would be separated into distinct services / packages.
+This separation enables independent scaling based on load - for instance, scaling up consumer instances during high notification volume without affecting the producer capacity.
+The microservice-ready modular design supports distributed deployment with proper load balancing and service discovery.

+## How easily will other engineers be able to contribute to it?
+The codebase follows a domain-driven design approach with clear module separation, making it relatively straightforward for new contributors to understand and extend.
+The monorepo structure with well-defined packages (`@repo/web`, `@repo/backend`) provides clear boundaries.
+Type safety is emphasized throughout, with schema validation for all I/O operations (network requests, environment variables, databases, Kafka messages).
+The included TypeScript checks and test suite help catch errors early and serve as documentation for expected behavior.
+However, the project did not implement those principles completly mainly becaue of time.

+## What are the trade-offs you made and why?
+The primary trade-off is choosing eventual consistency over immediate consistency by introducing Kafka as a message broker.
+This adds latency (typically milliseconds) but provides significant benefits in scalability, reliability, and system resilience.
+The asynchronous nature allows the system to handle traffic spikes gracefully and continue operating even if individual components fail temporarily.
+For most notification use cases, this slight delay is acceptable given the improved system robustness.
+However, for latency-critical applications (like real-time gaming or financial trading), a more direct synchronous approach might be preferred despite the scalability limitations.